adamsnoah98/LPS-LCS-Algorithm-Analysis/README.md

 <img src="https://github.com/adamsnoah98/LPS-LCS-Algorithm-Analysis/blob/master/Graphs/LPS_naive.png" width="500" height="300" />

+Notice that the performace appears worse with smaller alphabets; however, this is just a symptom of the fact that the expected palindrome length in a random string is longer with fewer distinct characters.

 ### Dynamic Programming
 The best performing algorithm for DPS (for strings under 2<sup>24</sup> characters), was a DP implementation, which runs in *O(P)* time, where *P* is the number of palindromic substrings.
 Typically this number is *O(n)*, and the algorithm is very basic so there is little overhead.
 It iterates through the string, for each iteration *i* finding the longest possible odd-length palindrome centered on character *i*, and the longest even-length palindrome centered between characters *i* and *i+1*.